-Harvard Square marks the limit of most of MIT students' Cambridge experience.
-A busting square with a more 'collegiate' feel, Harvard Square contains a huge array of restaurants, bars, chain stores and local boutiques.
+Few studetns actaully live in the square, but it is a busting area with a more 'collegiate' feel, Harvard Square contains a huge array of restaurants, bars, chain stores and local boutiques.
 The square just far enough away from MIT to provide a refreshing change of scene, if you need an evening playacting at being a student with some time off!

-Highlights:HarvardBookStore,RavenUsedbooks,Felipe'sTaqueria,TatteBakery& Café,Pinocchio'sPizza,PavementCoffee
+Highlights: Harvard Book Store,

+Raven Used books, Felipe's

+Taqueria, Tatte Bakery & Café,

+Pinocchio's Pizza, Pavement Coffee

-Harvard Sq - MIT: 33m walk, 17m bike, 30m bus, 13m car
+Harvard Sq - MIT: 33m walk, 17m bike,

+30m bus, 13m car